 Napa has hundreds of tiny producers but not to many as small as Seek.
 They currently focus on three wines, their estate Cabernet Sauvignon and two wines sourced from some of their Howell Mountain neighboring vineyards, a Cabernet Franc, and a Zinfandel.
 Each of these wines is produced in quantities of about 50 cases.
 Conveniently their grapes don’t have to travel far – they are made at a winery owned by one of their nearby neighbors.

 The size of their vineyard and production is ideal for both Gerard and Barbara.
 150 cases produced annually is a number they can sell direct and do not have to hire distributors or seek out retail or restaurant placement.
 And their vineyard is certainly of a manageable size – the vine rows are located directly outside their door just a few feet away.
 Both enjoy working in the vineyard helping with pre-pruning, tractor work and other activities as the seasons change.

 Only 26 cases of the 2014 Howell Mountain Cabernet Franc was produced – Gerard admits that it is hard to find grapes of this variety for sale on the mountain.
-The 2014 vintage shows an intriguing and elegant nose that evolves nicely in the glass as it opens.
+The 2014 Seek Howell Mountain Cabernet Franc shows an intriguing and elegant nose that evolves nicely in the glass as it opens.
 Shows blueberry fruit, with some initial very subtle herbal notes – mostly darker fruit aromas.
 The fruit lingers for some time, longer then the velvety tannins.
 Flavors of raspberry and a hint of cocoa powder show on the finish.
 This is a very balanced wine.

-They do not distribute, all their wine is sold direct – mostly through their mailing list.
+They do not distribute and all their wine is sold direct, primarily through their mailing list.
 For more information and to join this list, visit: www.seekhowellmountain.com